 Do-a-dot activity is perfect for preschoolers for so many reasons!

-It helps kids to practice their eye-hand coordination, their hand grips on the dot markers and perfect for one-to-one correspondence skills.
+This activity helps kids to practice their eye-hand coordination, their hand grips on the dot markers/crayons/dot stickers and perfect for one-to-one correspondence skills.

-In this Arctic Animals pack, we are going to dot the Killer Whale (orca), Moose and the adorable Narwhals.
+In this winter animals preschool pack, we are going to dot the Killer Whale (orca), Moose and the adorable Narwhals.

-In this activity, kids need to sort and identify which Arctic Animal is different.
+In this activity, your kids will sort and identify which of the winter animal is different.

 Puzzle activity is great for many reasons and one of those is to practice the kids’ ability to solve problems.